developedbyjk/100daysofcode/README.md

 👨‍💻Day 6 :

 - 🧠 Solve Javascript challenges
 - 🌱 Learned about callback
+- 📸 worked with apis in projects